 (4) Strengthen FA heritage rules

-Engage with the FA to implement rules protecting the heritage of clubs to prevent future unwanted name change attempts or similar.
+- Engage with the FA, Premier League, EFL and FSA, as appropriate, together with any other independent governance body in the future to implement rules protecting the heritage of clubs and in particular to prevent future unwanted name change attempts.

 (7) Giving supporters a voice on the Board

 - In football things can change quickly and we need to be at the forefront of discussions and negotiations.
 This will lead to supporters becoming more involved with the Club.
 Positive, constructive, and open-minded influence at the highest level will significantly assist in the development of the “One Family” that the new owners aim to achieve.

 - In England, an asset of community value (ACV) is land or property of importance to a local community which is subject to additional protection from development under the Localism Act 2011.
 Voluntary and community organisations can nominate an asset to be included on their local authority’s register of asset of community value.
 In this case, this relates to the MKM Stadium.